Execution by drowning: Dissolution of practice

 In Europe, some cases regarded as the last instances of drowning occurred during the latter half of the 16th century.
 The reported last cases in Esslingen and Württemberg, for example, occurred in 1589 and 1593, respectively.
 1562, in Rothenburg, a woman was drowned for infanticide, but from the statistics provided in the source, this was the last such case; later on, women found guilty of infanticide were beheaded here.
-In 1580 Nuremberg, the executioner Franz Schmidt (who left a diary over his professional career from 1573-1617), used his influence to abolish the penalty of drowning, convincing the authorities to use hanging or beheading instead.
+In 1580 Nuremberg, the executioner Franz Schmidt (who left a diary over his professional career from 1573 to 1617), used his influence to abolish the penalty of drowning, persuading the authorities to use hanging or beheading instead.
 Within Scotland and German areas, however, the 17th century is regarded as the time when this executional practice began to fade out in favour of beheading, while cases are still found well into the 18th century.
 The last case in Frankfurt am Main is said to have occurred in 1613.
 In Großenhain, the last woman to be drowned occurred in 1622, and the punishment was replaced by beheading, or being broken on the wheel.
 In Quedlinburg, a woman was drowned in 1667 for killing her infant; just 6 years later, a similarly guilty woman was beheaded there on the market place instead.
 In Switzerland, the last case of judicial drowning occurred in 1652.
 In Russia, the practice seems to have been abolished in the early 18th century, whereas on Iceland, the last case of judicial drowning is said to have taken place in 1776.

 Recent examples

 In a recent example, the unrecognized Islamic State of Iraq and the Levant executed captured Iraqi prisoners by drowning them in a cage in June 2015.
 A video of the event was circulated on the Internet.
+It is an example of crimes against humanity perpetrated by the Islamic State.